|

 character.

-- Socrates presupposed reason was the way to the good life.
+- Socrates presupposes reason is essential for the good life.

-- Our true happiness is promoted by doing what is right.
+- One's true happiness is promoted by doing what is right.

-- When your true utility is served (tending your soul), you are achieving
+- When your true utility is served (by tending your soul), you

 - The Socratic ethics has a teleological